ome/ome-model/docs/sphinx/ome-tiff/specification.rst

 Storage
 ^^^^^^^

-Full-resolution image planes must be stored as described above using a valid TIFF IFD and referenced from the OME-XML metadata using the :ref:`TiffData <tiffdata>` element.
-When sub-resolutions are present:
+Full-resolution image planes must reamin stored as described above using a valid TIFF IFD and referenced from the OME-XML metadata using the

--  the `SubIFDs` TIFF extension tag must be used to specify the sub-resolution image directories (see below),
--  the reduced image bit of the `NewSubfileType` Baseline TIFF tag should be set to 1 to distinguish full-resolution planes from reduced planes
--  the page bit may optionally be set when appropriate.
+:ref:`TiffData <tiffdata>` element.

-Each sub-resolution level must be stored in a valid IFD of the same TIFF file as the full-resolution image plane.
+Each sub-resolution must be stored in a valid IFD of the same TIFF file as the full-resolution image plane.
 Additionally:

-- the IFD offsets of all subresolutions must be referenced using the `SubIFDs` TIFF extension tag of the full-resolution plane IFD.
-The list of SubIFDs must be ordered by plane size from largest to smallest,
+- the offsets of all sub-resolutions IFDs must be referenced from the IFD of the full-resolution plane using the `SubIFDs` TIFF extension tag.
+The list of sub-resolution offsets must be ordered by plane size from largest to smallest,
-- the IFD offsets of all pyramidal levels must not be referenced in the chain of IFDs derived from the first IFD of the TIFF file,
+- the IFD offsets of pyramidal levels must not be referenced in the primary chain of IFDs derived from the first IFD of the TIFF file,
-- the reduced image bit of the `NewSubfileType` Baseline TIFF tag should be set to 2 (TODO: check) to distinguish full-resolution planes from reduced planes
+- the NewSubFileType TIFF tag for each pyramidal level should be set to 1 to distinguish full-resolution planes from downsampled planes.
-- the page bit may optionally be set when appropriate.

-Multi-resolution images especially the largest resolutions should used a tiled image organization following the TIFF specification (reference) and may be compressed using any of the algorithms officially supported by the TIFF_ standard including LZW, JPEG, JPEG2000.
-Sub-resolution image planes may chose to use different compression algorithms than the one used by the full resolution image.
+The planes of largest resolutions should be organized into tiles rather than strips as described in the TIFF_ specification and may be compressed using any of the officially supported schemes including LZW, JPEG, JPEG2000.
+Sub-resolution image planes may chose to use different compression algorithms than the one used by the full resolution plane.
 For example the full resolution image may use no compression or lossless compression while the sub-resolution images use lossy compression.

-BigTIFF is recommended for large images, while Baseline TIFF may suffice for smaller images.
+While baseline TIFF may suffice for smaller pyramidal images, BigTIFF is recommended for large images.

 .. seealso::